bhandley/BH_Torque_examples/SE_exercise/README.md

 ## Task activities

-Below is a list of activtes made to complete the execrsie and execute the task.
-Wach phse will include reference from the code modified, activities and the documents used to resolve and assist completing the task.
+Below is a list of activities made to complete the exercise and execute the task.
+Each phase will include reference from the code modified, activities and the documents used to resolve and assist completing the task.

 ### Initiation and setup
 The initiation phase includes discovery and import of the destination repository to Torque for creating the blueprints.
-In this phase I used the **Asset Discovery** procedure describes in Qorque document:
+In this phase I used the **Asset Discovery** procedure describes in Torque document:

 :owl: https://docs.qtorque.io/getting-started/Discover%20Your%20Assets

 The following activities were executed:

-1) Login to Torque and revirew the menu options
+1) Login to Torque and review the menu options
-2) Fork Quali Torge github source from: https://github.com/bhandley/BH_Torque_examples to my repository: https://github.com/shayrm/SE_Test_Torque
+2) Fork Quali Torque github source from: https://github.com/bhandley/BH_Torque_examples to my repository: https://github.com/shayrm/SE_Test_Torque
 3) Review the `ssm.tf` file and understand the used resources and inputs.
 4) In Torque SaaS use the **Repositories** option to integrate to my Github repository.
 5) Allow discovery of my repository to Torque repository with required permissions.
 6)  Review the ssm blueprint which was added to the Blueprint section.

 ### Blueprint modification.
-The imported Terraform stor and create a new key value pair in AWS System Service Managment.
+The imported Terraform stor and create a new key value pair in AWS System Service Management.
-The initiation phase and Blueprint creation basicly managed to enrich the original .tf file with additional options such as:
+The initiation phase and Blueprint creation basically managed to enrich the original .tf file with additional options such as:

- * Duriation - environment timer.
+ * Duration - environment timer.
  * Blueprint inputs - provided by the user
  * Tags - The user could add default tags for better metadata records.
  * Use API or cli plugin when creating an environment with REST.
- * Rule base posicy - to enforce environment setup.
+ * Rule base policy - to enforce environment setup.

 (below is the ssm blueprint yaml file for reference).

-I used Torque document below to modify the Blueprint's inputs and add AWS credencial
+I used Torque document below to modify the Blueprint's inputs and add AWS credentials

 :owl: https://docs.qtorque.io/getting-started/Getting%20starting%20with%20terraform